-If a user is on your website, they are likely to be interested in making a purchase.
-The more barriers you put between them and their goal, the less likely you will make a sale.
-It’s always a good idea to boost the number of profiles on your website.
+If a user is on your ecommerce website they are likely to be interested in making a purchase.
+The more barriers you put between them and their goal the less likely you will make a sale.
+It is always a good idea to boost the number of profiles on your ecommerce website.
 This helps you gather valuable email addresses that can be used to power your marketing.
-But while some customers will sign up if forced, you’re more likely to be deprived of sales.
+But while some customers will sign up if forced you are more likely to be deprived of sales.

-Instead, work to make the buying process as simple as possible.
+Instead work to make the buying process as simple as possible.
 Building a relationship with your customers is a much more effective way of gaining new profiles.
-Ensure that you offer a guest checkout option so that all website users can make purchases.
+Ensure that you offer a guest checkout option so that all ecommerce website users can make purchases.

 5. DO: Personalize Your Website

-This is especially true if you want to build positive relations with your customers (and you should).
+This is especially true if you want to build positive relations with your customers.
 Studies show as many as 70% of buyers base their loyalty on a company’s efforts to get to know them better.